-It’s true that we all see colors differently, but it’s rare to find someone who can’t see white.
+We all see color differently, but it’s rare to find someone who can’t see white.
 That’s because white, like sunlight, is composed of all the colors of the visible spectrum.
-In the garden, white plants reflect light, instantly brightening the look of shady spots.
-And the all-white garden is a symphony of light, where distinct parts of flowers and foliage join together in a timed succession of harmonious arrangements.
+In the garden, white plants reflect light, instantly brightening a shady area.
+And an all-white garden is a symphony of light, where flowers and foliage come together in a succession of harmonious arrangements.

-How does it do this?
-By playing up contrasts between dark and light, repeating lines and forms and demonstrating a strong interplay between foreground and background.
-These are the same elements that make the white garden interesting.
+How do you do this?
+First, by playing up contrasts between dark and light.
+Second, by creating pattern and repetition.
+Last, by establishing a sense of rhythm and movement.
+These are the elements that make a white garden interesting.

 Tall spires of white delphiniums

 Like rhythmic patterns, repeated forms serve to unify a composition.
 To achieve this effect, I’ll often create groups of a particular plant and then use similar-looking plants to repeat its form elsewhere in the garden.

 For instance, many roses bear a resemblance to peonies while also echoing the flower heads of Annabelle hydrangeas.
 On the smaller side, Boltonia asteroides looks a lot like miniature Shasta daisies.
 And within the iris family, the elegant flowers of ‘Immortality’ echo those of the more diminutive Japanese iris ‘White Swirl’ to dramatic effect.